ISISNeutronMuon/SScanSS-2/docs/selecting_points.rst

    :alt: Insert Sample
    :align: center

 **************************
 Select a Measurement Point
 **************************
 Click the **Insert > Measurement Points > Graphical Selection**.
-Select the point tool in the **Selection Tools** tab, and try to add a point at the position (-60, 20, 10) by clicking with the mouse cursor.
+Select the point tool in the **Selection Tools** tab, and try to add a point roughly at the position (-60, 20, 10) by clicking with the mouse cursor.

 .. image:: images/measurement_point_example_2.png
    :scale: 50